QuentiumYT/vscode-tailwindcss-directives/README.md

 # Tailwind CSS directives

-⚠️ It does not include Tailwind v4 directives yet.
-It will soon be added when the official documentation is released.

 ## Description

-This VSCode extension adds support for Tailwind CSS directives.
-By default `@tailwind`, `@apply`, `@config`, etc... are not recognized by the CSS language server.
+This VSCode extension adds support for Tailwind CSS v4 and older directives.
+By default `@theme`, `@utility`, `@apply`, etc... are not recognized by the CSS language server.
 This extension include a custom data file that loads them inside your CSS & SCSS files.
 It will also show a description and a link to the documentation when you hover over a directive.

 You are not forced to use the tailwindcss language server to use this extension.
 It will work with the default CSS language server or SCSS.

 ![Preview](images/preview.png)

-ℹ️ Support Tailwind CSS v3 and also v2 (included alongside v3 but marked as obsolete).
+ℹ️ Support Tailwind CSS v4 and up to v1 (old directives are marked as obsolete).

 Documentation about custom data can be found here: https://github.com/microsoft/vscode-css-languageservice/blob/main/docs/customData.md